 As described by the Highways Act, 1980 (which details the wide range of unadopted roads), we're not responsible for maintaining 'unadopted roads' - these are privately owned, and the people who own property or land adjacent to them are responsible for maintenance.
 Read guidance on private streets for more information.

 If you want us to adopt your private road, it's a good idea to nominate a resident to act as a coordinator and single point of contact.

 - find out if the majority of other property owners on the street want the road to become adopted

 - ask each property owner to sign the application form; you can add additional sheets to the application for this purpose

 Costs for work on unadopted roads

-Please refer to agenda item 5 within the agenda, decisions and minutes from the Executive Member for Transport and Planning Decision Session, November 2016, regarding the policy on streets maintained at private expense.
+See agenda item 5 within the Executive Member for Transport and Planning Decision Session, November 2016, regarding the policy on streets maintained at private expense.